canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 Next, we need to sign the model assertion.
 Refer to the guide on `signing model assertion`_ for details on how to sign the model assertion.

-Here are the needed steps:
+Below are the needed steps:

-1) Create and register a key
+1. Create and register a key

 Use ``snapcraft list-keys`` to check your existing keys.
 If you don't already have a key, create one locally and register it with your account.